Workforce Development Capital Grant Program

 Impact on the Ecosystem

 New state-of-the-art facilities outfitted with industry-standard equipment are now available in all regions of Massachusetts following a decade of strategic investment.
-The MLSC previously awarded more than $184 million to 44 colleges and universities to support the construction, renovation, and/or outfitting of life sciences classrooms, labs, and training facilities.
-More than 60 grants have enabled higher education institutions to train students in first-rate laboratories and provide them with skillsets that meet the needs of their region’s life sciences employers.
+The MLSC previously awarded nearly $200 million to 49 colleges and universities to support the construction, renovation, and/or outfitting of life sciences classrooms, labs, and training facilities.
+More than 100 grants have enabled higher education institutions to train students in first-rate laboratories and provide them with skillsets that meet the needs of their region’s life sciences employers.

 Connect with us to Learn More